StackVista/stackstate-docs/stackpacks/integrations/kubernetes.md

 * StackState Cluster Agent on one node
 * kube-state-metrics

-{% hint style="info" %}
-To integrate with other services, deploy a separate instance of the [StackState Agent](/stackpacks/integrations/agent.md) on a standalone VM.
+To integrate with other services, a separate instance of the [StackState Agent](/stackpacks/integrations/agent.md) should be deployed on a standalone VM.
 It is not currently possible to configure a StackState Agent deployed on a Kubernetes cluster with checks that integrate with other services.
-{% endhint %}

 The StackState Agent, Cluster Agent and kube-state-metrics can be installed together using the Cluster Agent Helm Chart: